 Matthew is a Wiisaakodewinini person from Waawiiye’adinong-ziibing currently residing in Animikii-wiikwedong.
 He is a certified teacher currently pursuing higher level studies.
 Matthew is a singer and language learner who is passionate about empowering Indigenous youth.
 He has been a part of the We Matter family in different capacities since 2018.

 Regan Ratt-Misponas is a member of the Lac La Ronge Indian Band and grew up in Pinehouse, located in Northern Saskatchewan.
-He attends the University of Saskatchewan, enrolled in the Indian Teacher’s Education Program (ITEP), where he plans to obtain his B.Ed.
-Growing up in the north, Regan was often involved in community leadership and served as Junior Mayor of Pinehouse at the age of 12.
+He attends the University of Saskatchewan, enrolled in the Indian Teacher Education Program (ITEP), where he plans to obtain his B.Ed.
+Growing up in the north, Regan was often involved in community leadership and served as Junior Mayor of Pinehouse at 12.
 This instilled an interest in political involvement.

-While attending the U of S, Regan was elected President of the Indigenous Students’ Council (ISC), serving from 2017-2019.
-He was then elected as President of the University of Saskatchewan Students’ Union (USSU), being the fifth Indigenous person to serve in the role throughout the 110 year history of the organization.
+Earlier in his studies at the U of S, Regan was elected president of the Indigenous Students’ Council (ISC), serving from 2017-2019.
+He was then elected as president of the University of Saskatchewan Students’ Union (USSU), being the fifth Indigenous person to serve in the role throughout the 110+ year history of the organization.
 His term ended April 30, 2020.
+Since this experience, Regan has been involved on a number of boards for organizations including the John Howard Society of Saskatchewan.
 Despite colonization, Regan is a proud Nēhiyāw man living in Treaty 6 Territory and Métis Homeland today.
+When not doing occupational work, community work, or spending time with the rest of the Ratt-Misponas clan in Pinehouse, Regan also dances the Red River Jig and Métis Square Dancing with the Creeland Dancers.

 Partners